A Village in The Shire of Middle Earth

 Tailored to the height of a hobbit (3’6″), the hobbit holes are different sizes for shooting scenes with various characters – e.g. doors that make Gandolf appear huge, and the hobbits small.

-Scale and authenticity – The props reflect the personality of the hobbit (e.g. beekeeper, chess player, gardener).
-The grand tree above Bag-End, home of Bilbo Baggins and Frodo, is fiberglass with silk leaves, attached one-by-one.
+Scale and authenticity – The props reflect the personality of the Hobbit (e.g. beekeeper, chess player, gardener).
+The grand tree above Bilbo Baggins Bag-End is fake!
+Fiberglass with silk leaves, attached one-by-one.
 During filming, the leaves were repainted by hand to adjust for fading from the sun.
 All other trees, ponds, gardens are very real.

 Keeping It Real